HodardCodeclub/Construction-Works-Management-System-/README.md

 * Run the application
 After finishing the steps above, you will need to run the app on your local machine.
 -> Go into your browser and type http://localhost/Construction-Works-Management-System--master/admin/.
 -> If all was done successfully, you will find a login page.
--> Use uwimpehwe@gmail.com as username and Rwanda123 as password.
 -> Use admin@gmail.com as username and 123456 as password.